-Consider a sufficient consideration of the business of the supplier of the sup Spent performing work while traveling; In rest periods 20 minutes or less in length; and Spent performing activities that are an integral part of a principal activity.
-Montana law does not require reporting time pay , i.e. an employee is only required to be paid for actual hours worked.
-However, employers may agree, through an Reporting Time NO employment agreement, to pay an employee at his or her applicable rate for a Pay 8 specified number of hours in which an employee reports to work but receives no work.
-Pay Stub 9 YES Employers must provide an itemized statement of deductions when paying employees.
-If no deductions have been made, the employer must provide the 1 ay Stub ILS employees.
+Consider a sufficient consideration of the business of the superior of the sup Spent performing work while traveling; In rest periods 20 minutes or less in length; and Spent performing activities that are an integral part of a principal activity.
+Marker day and a section of the sect Montana law does not require reporting time pay , i.e. an employee is only required to be paid for actual hours worked.
+However, employers may agree, through an Reporting Time Pay 8 NO employment agreement, to pay an employee at his or her applicable rate for a ray specified number of hours in which an employee reports to work but receives no work.
+Employers must provide an itemized statement of deductions when paying Pay Stub 9 YES employees.
 If no deductions have been made, the employer must provide the employee a statement that the payment does not include any deductions.
 Employers are not required to withhold state income tax on any amount paid for agricultural labor.
 However, wages are likely subject to federal income tax withholding.
 Refer to federal fact sheet.
-Employers must give employees a statement of taxes withheld, like a federal Form W-2, 1099-MISC or 1099-R. statement of taxes withheld, like a redefait offit w-2, 1033-ivide of 1033-iv.
-Employers must pay Montana Unemployment Insurance taxes if: You employed agricultural workers and paid \$20,000 or more in cash for Taxes and YES agricultural labor in any quarter during the current or preceding calendar year; OR Withholding 10 123 You employed 10 or more workers in agricultural labor in 20 different weeks during the current or preceding calendar year.
-Cortain family ampleyment is evaluded from severage requirements where the form Certain family employment is excluded from coverage requirements where the farm is a sole proprietorship (dependent (a qualifying child or relative) or spouse of the sole proprietor).
+Employers must give employees a statement of taxes withheld, like a federal Form W-2, 1099-MISC or 1099-R. Employers must pay Montana Unemployment Insurance taxes if: You employed agricultural workers and paid \$20,000 or more in cash for Taxes and agricultural labor in any quarter during the current or preceding calendar Withholding 10 YES year; OR You ampleyed 10 or more workers in agricultural labor in 20 different weeks You employed 10 or more workers in agricultural labor in 20 different weeks during the current or preceding calendar year.
+Certain family employment is excluded from coverage requirements where the farm is a sole proprietorship (dependent (a qualifying child or relative) or spouse of the sole proprietor).
 Unemployment taxes are paid by the employer; they are not taken out of employee pay.
 You can credit the amount you pay to Montana in calculating how much you owe for federal unemployment taxes.
-More details .
+More details.
 An employer may make reasonable deductions from an employee's wages: Deductions and For board, room, and other incidentals supplied by the employer.
 Whenever the deductions are a part of the conditions of the employment.
 Allowances 11 YES As provided for by state or federal law.
 At the time of payment, employers must give employees itemized pay statements that show deductions for the pay period.
 Montana's definition for "wages" includes "bonus."
 An example given on computing the hourly rate of pay (related to overtime) discusses production bonuses as factoring into the hourly rate.
 Generally, discretionary bonuses are not considered wages, while nondiscretionary bonuses (like production bonuses) are likely Bonuses 12 YES considered wages and protected under wage laws.
 A nondiscretionary bonus is one where the amount and criteria for getting the bonus are announced in advance.
 For example, performance goals (like meeting somatic cell count goals) that workers know about in advance.
 Discretionary bonuses are ones that are not announced in advance, not expected by the employee, and not an incentive for the employee.
 For example, when the farm reaches a certain financial goal and decides to give all employees a bonus.